 A big sense of excitement and anticipation led me to Pitchfork as Washed Out took the stage to give a large audience their sundazed and chillwave tunes.
 There always is something lacking with these projects rich on studio production effects hard to replicate onstage and, to cut it short, they made no exception under this point of view.
 Still, there was enough to enjoy despite the usual annoying technical problems: you could seriously lose yourself into the dreamy textures of pieces like Hold Out, Before and the conclusive as well as majestic Eyes Be Closed.
 Playing in front of the sea made perfect sense this time.
 A silly long walk to Mini was not tiring at all as LFO launched into an amazing dance show to celebrate Frequencies‘ 20th anniversary… And it was a party to remember indeed.
 Wild and obsessive rhythms and the cutting-edge Warp trademark – not to forget the terrific visuals behind him – were the ingredients of a recipe I simply loved every second, and I would have loved to enjoy over and over.
 Much to my happiness, though, the night was still young so we quickly walked back to Ray Ban as Neon Indian were playing another intriguing and fun show edging towards 4 in the morning.
 The right attitude and the perfect vibe were all it took to fire things off for the entertaining half an hour we managed to catch: one you just had to live in permanent motion.

 There was still a lot going on before the end and you could choose between Numbers showcase at Pitchfork and Scuba at Ray Ban to finish things off with quality dancing.
-We set for mr Paul Rose, and the nearly two hours set literally flew away as he turned the space into an open air club with his dub techno and bass oriented mixture.
-He started off with trippy records and it was all about the mood, then he gradually kept building the sound with his skillful mixing technique – you could hear Plastikman‘s Spastik being thrown in for thirty seconds as well as Barker and Baumecker‘s Candyflip (to testify his legacy with Berlin’s Berghain and its own label Ostgut Ton) played as two tracks were in the channels already.
-Scuba‘s own Adrenalin came in for brief moments before being properly blasted out to an adoring crowd approaching 6am in a beautiful morning, eventually turning a little rainy as the hours went by.
+We set for mr Paul Rose, and the nearly two hours set really flew away as he turned the space into an open air club with his dub techno and bass oriented mixture.
+He started off with trippy records and it was all about the mood, then he gradually kept building the sound with his skillful mixing technique – you could hear Plastikman‘s Spastik being thrown in for thirty seconds as well as Barker and Baumecker‘s Candyflip (to testify his special affiliation with Berlin’s Berghain and its own label Ostgut Ton) played as two tracks were in the channels already.
+Scuba‘s own Adrenalin was then dropped for brief moments before being properly blasted out to an adoring crowd approaching 6am in a beautiful morning, eventually turning a little rainy as the hours went by.
 The fun, the glory and the final spleen.
 And that was it for another year.